User Guide

 Communication Channels

-- For complex discussions: video call or in-person if possible
+• For complex discussions: video call or in-person when possible

 Communication Style